MuscularCrab/GitGen/README.md

 ### 1. Create a New Project
 - Navigate to the home page
-- Enter your Git repository URL (supports GitHub, GitLab, Bitbucket, etc.)
+- Enter your Git repository URL (supports GitHub, GitLab, Bitbucket, and any Git-compatible hosting service)
 - Click "Generate Documentation" - the AI will analyze everything automatically

 ### 2. Monitor Progress